nishadf75/Mini-Project-QR-/README.md

 The output of the code will be a image.

 The image contains the generated QR of the URL which is Given as the input
+# Output
+The output of the script is a image which contains a QR code.

+The sample Output is present in __url_qrcode.png__ file.